-This Q&A is part of the multi-jurisdictional guide to competition and cartel leniency.
-For a full list of jurisdictional Competition Q&As visit www.practicallaw.com/mergercontrol-guide.
+This Q&A is part of the global guide to competition and cartel leniency.
+For a full list of jurisdictional Merger Control Q&As visit www.practicallaw.com/mergercontrol-guide.
 For a full list of jurisdictional Restraints of Trade and Dominance Q&As visit www.practicallaw.com/restraintsoftrade-guide.

 For a full list of jurisdictional Cartel Leniency Q&As, which provide a succinct overview of leniency and immunity, the applicable procedure and the regulatory authorities in multiple jurisdictions, visit www.practicallaw.com/leniency-mjg.

-Regulation on commitments in merger control proceedings.
+Guidelines on commitments in merger control proceedings.